jimblandy/rbattle/README.md

 the code is not great in some parts.
 There are surely plenty of bugs as well.
 Pull requests are welcome!

+# To do

+- Mark goop sources.
+- Animate flow
+- Animate combat

 # License

 RBattle is copyright 2017, the RBattle developers.
 RBattle is distributed under